 The following section presents the study's key findings by end use or measurement.
-All values in this section are weighted to represent the northwest population.
+All values in this section are weighted.
 These key findings represent notable and statistically significant differences between the RBSA I and RBSA II, and in some cases, the emergence of new or different technologies that were not observed in RBSA I.